NayanD-py/RNAseq_nonmodel/README.md

 ## 2. Quality Control

-### Quality control of Illumina reads using Trimmommatic
+### Quality control of Illumina reads using FastQC/MultiQC and Trimmommatic

-The first step in analyzing the sequence data is to evaluate its quality
+The first step in analyzing the sequence data is to evaluate its quality.
+The first thing we'll do is run a pair of programs, `FastQC` and `MultiQC` to assess some basic aspects of the quality of the data that came off the sequencer. `FastQC` generates reports for each fastq file and `MultiQC` aggregates the individual reports into a single HTML file to make it easy to see look them all over quickly.
+Then we'll run `Trimmomatic` to trim low quality sequence and adapter contamination from our reads.
+Finally we'll run  FastQC/MultiQC again to see how our data have improved.

+To run FastQC/MultiQC, move to the directory `02_Quality_Control` and run the script `qc_raw.sh` by entering `sbatch qc_raw.sh` on the command line.
+This job will take about 30 minutes to complete.
+When it has completed you should download the HMTL report found in the newly created `raw_multiqc` directory.

 To start with we have paired-end reads.